Skip to content

 Often, yes.
 AI detectors and instructors flag telltale patterns — uniform structure, hedged phrasing, evenly sized paragraphs — so raw generated text can be caught.
 The safer and honest approach is to use Claude to edit prose you drafted yourself, which keeps your voice on the page and stays inside the rules.

 Yes.
-There is a free tier with a limited number of messages per day, roughly 30.
-Claude Pro is $20 per month, or $200 per year, and lifts those limits substantially.
+There is a free tier with a limited number of messages per rolling five-hour window.
+Claude Pro is $20 per month, with a discount for paying annually, and lifts those limits substantially.
 Anthropic also states it won't use your uploaded books, stories, or prompts to train its models.

 Written by